BenFradet/resume/resume.md

 ### Activities

-Cross-training, swimming, running, handball, skiing/snowboarding Reading technical books (on machine learning and computer science)
+Cross-training, swimming, running, handball, snowboarding Reading technical books (on machine learning and computer science in general) and heroic fantasy